0day-ci/dpdk/doc/guides/prog_guide/vhost_lib.rst

 Vhost Library
 =============

-The vhost library implements a user space vhost driver.
-It supports both vhost-cuse (cuse: user space character device) and vhost-user(user space socket server).
-It also creates, manages and destroys vhost devices for corresponding virtio devices in the guest.
-Vhost supported vSwitch could register callbacks to this library, which will be called when a vhost device is activated or deactivated by guest virtual machine.
+The vhost library implements a user space virtio net server, allowing us to manipulate the virtio ring directly.
+In another word, it allows us to fetch/put packets from/to the VM virtio net device.
+To achieve that, we should be able to

+* access the guest memory

+  For QEMU, this is done by using **-object memory-backend-file,share=on,...** option.
+Which means QEMU will create a file to serve as the guest RAM.
+  The **share=on** option allows another process to map that file, which means it can access the guest RAM.

+* know all the necessary info about the vring, such as where is avail ring stored.

+  Vhost defines some messages to tell the backend all the info it needs to know to manipulate the vring.

+Currently, there are two ways to pass those messages.
+That results to we have two implementations: vhost-cuse (character devices in user space) and vhost-user.
+Vhost-cuse creates a user space char dev and hook a function ioctl, so that all ioctl commands (that represent those messages) sent from the frontend (QEMU) will be captured and handled.
+While vhost-user creates a Unix domain socket file, through which those messages are passed.

+Note that since DPDK v2.2, we have spent a lot of efforts on enhancing vhost-user, such as multiple queue, live migration, reconnect, etc. Thus, **you are encouraged to use vhost-user instead of vhost-cuse**.

 Vhost API Overview
 ------------------

-*   Vhost driver registration
+* ``rte_vhost_driver_register(path, flags)``

-      rte_vhost_driver_register registers the vhost driver into the system.
-      For vhost-cuse, character device file will be created under the /dev directory.
+  It registers a vhost driver into the system.
+For vhost-cuse, a /dev/``path`` character device file will be created.
+For vhost-user server mode, a Unix domain socket file ``path`` will be created.

-      Character device name is specified as the parameter.
-      For vhost-user, a Unix domain socket server will be created with the parameter as the local socket path.
+  We currently support two flags (both are valid for vhost-user only):

+  - ``RTE_VHOST_USER_CLIENT``

+    DPDK vhost-user will acts as the client when this flag is given.
+See more detailed info below.

+  - ``RTE_VHOST_USER_NO_RECONNECT``

+    When DPDK-vhost user acts as the client, it will keep trying to reconnect to the server (QEMU) until it succeeds.
+This become handy in two cases:

+    * when QEMU is not started yet.
+    * when QEMU restarts (say guest OS reboots).

+    It's enabled by default.
+However, you can turn it off by setting this flag.

-*   Vhost session start
+* ``rte_vhost_driver_session_start()``

-      rte_vhost_driver_session_start starts the vhost session loop.
-      Vhost session is an infinite blocking loop.
-      Put the session in a dedicate DPDK thread.
+  It starts the vhost session loop, to handle those vhost messages.
+It's an infinite loop, therefore, you should call it in a dedicate thread.

+* ``rte_vhost_driver_callback_register(virtio_net_device_ops)``

+  It registers a set of callbacks, to let DPDK applications to take proper actions when some events happen.
+Currently, we have:

+  * ``new_device(int vid)``

+    It's invoked when a virtio net device becomes ready. ``vid`` is the virtio net device ID.

-*   Callback register
+  * ``destroy_device(int vid)``

-      Vhost supported vSwitch could call rte_vhost_driver_callback_register to register two callbacks, new_destory and destroy_device.
-      When virtio device is activated or deactivated by guest virtual machine, the callback will be called, then vSwitch could put the device onto data core or remove the device from data core by setting or unsetting VIRTIO_DEV_RUNNING on the device flags.

-*   Read/write packets from/to guest virtual machine

-      rte_vhost_enqueue_burst transmit host packets to guest.
+    It's invoked when a virtio net device shuts down (or when the vhost connection is broken).

+  * ``vring_state_changed(int vid, uint16_t queue_id, int enable)``

+    It's invoked when a specific queue's state is changed, say, enabled or disabled.

+* ``rte_vhost_enqueue_burst(vid, queue_id, pkts, count)``

-      rte_vhost_dequeue_burst receives packets from guest.
+  Transmits (enqueues) packets ``count`` packets from host to guest.

+* ``rte_vhost_dequeue_burst(vid, queue_id, mbuf_pool, pkts, count)``

+  Receives (dequeues) ``count`` packets from guest, and stored them at ``pkts``.

-*   Feature enable/disable
+* ``rte_vhost_feature_disable/rte_vhost_feature_enable(feature_mask)``

-      Now one negotiate-able feature in vhost is merge-able. vSwitch could enable/disable this feature for performance consideration.
+  Disable/enable some features.
+For example, you could use that to disable mergeable and TSO features, which both are enabled by default.

 Vhost Implementation
 --------------------